 In 1999, the U.S. Consumer Product Safety Commission (CPSC) developed a report called the “Report on Electric and Gas Clothes Dryers.”
-In it, they stated that about 75% of households have a clothes dryer, which means that well over 75 million households in the U.S. have a gas or electric clothes dryer.
-The report also showed that in 1996 (as a sample year) more than 15,000 fires, 20 deaths, more than 300 injuries and over $80 million in property damage occurred from just dryer fires.
+In it, they stated that about 75 percent of households have a clothes dryer, which means that well over 75 million households in the U.S. have a gas or electric clothes dryer.
+The report also showed that in 1996 (as a sample year) more than 15,000 fires, 20 deaths, more than 300 injuries, and over $80 million in property damage occurred from clothes dryer fires.

-Of the...
-15,000 fires, electric dryers were over 2.5 times more likely than gas dryers to be the cause of the fire.
+Of these 15,000 fires, electric dryers were shown to be more than 2.5 times more likely than gas dryers to cause fires.
 This is likely because the higher heat discharge from electric dryers exacerbates the problems of lint buildup.
 Fires originate most frequently from two places: dryer venting and the lint trap.

 Why these two places?
 Because clothes dryers are often improperly vented, and because those vents may not be properly cleaned on a regular basis.
-This is why dryer vent safety standards have been developed.
-There is still a lot of misunderstanding and confusion about types of dryer vent systems and how they should be maintained.
+Although dry vent safety standards have been developed over the years, there is still considerable confusion about the types of dryer vent systems and how they should be maintained.
 Clothes dryer fires are by no means a thing of the past.

 Dryer and Venting Safety Standards